Public Speaking Tips

 9. Keep it short When giving a speech, it’s best to say more with less.
 Don’t drag out your speech to the point where your audience starts to lose interest.
 Instead, leave them wanting more; try to end on a positive note or by stating an interesting fact that will stick with them.

 10. Think of it as a learning experience Your speech should represent you – as an authority and as a person.
 Experience builds confidence, which is the key to effective speaking.
 Think of each speech as additional experience you’ve earned.
-Learn valuable tips for speaking in front of a group by enrolling at Fremont College.
+Learn valuable tips for speaking in front of a group by enrolling at Fremont University.
 Our graduates are articulate, professional adults who possess the speaking and writing skills employers are looking for.

 We offer degree programs in several in-demand fields, including Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont College can prepare you for a rewarding career.
+Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont University can prepare you for a rewarding career.